MentalverseICP/MentalVerse/CHATBOT_SETUP.md

 4. Consider adding user authentication for personalized conversations

 ## Support
 The chatbot is now fully integrated and ready to use.
-Users can access mental health support directly from your landing page through the floating chat interface.
+Users can access mental health support directly from our landing page through the floating chat interface.

 ## Cost Considerations
 - OpenAI API usage is pay-per-token